redwoodjs/payments/README.md

    `brew install stripe/stripe-cli/stripe`

-   The following steps involving setting up with Stripe are temporary

    Once Stripe CLI has been install you need to login into Stripe via CLI and enter your Stripe api key

    `stripe login -i`

-   To get your webhook secret, run following command and copy the returned webhook signing secret to a safe place.

-   `stripe listen --print-secret`

 2. Clone this repo then navigate to the `app` folder